SingingSDS/SingingSDS/README.md

 All source code in this repository is licensed under the [MIT License](./LICENSE).
 This license applies **only to the code**.
 Character assets remain under their separate license and restrictions, as described in the **Character Assets** section.

+### Model License

+The models used in SingingSDS are subject to their respective licenses and terms of use.
+Users must comply with each model’s official license, which can be found at the respective model’s official repository or website.

 ---